 Reynolds (Fullerton, Calif.; Abilene, Texas)

-The Reynolds Emperor Flugelhorn was produced after the move to Abilene in 1964 and was based on the Olds Flugelhorn Model L-12.
+After CMI purchased the assets to Reynolds, trumpets, cornets, trombones and French horns were made at the Olds factory in Fullerton, Calif.
+There were slight adjustments to the model specifications compared to the Cleveland instruments.
+The Reynolds Emperor Flugelhorn was based on the Olds Flugelhorn Model L-12.
 Otherwise identical, the Olds model features a Re-O-Loy red-brass bell while the Reynolds model uses standard yellow brass.

 Looks, sounds and feels like the traditional artist-grade fluegel horn, but in the intermediate price range.
 All brass, its dark, mellow tone enhances the concert brass choir, casts the spell of 'that old brass magic' in jazz solo work.
 Combination mouthpiece receiver and tuning slide eliminate bore-disrupting mouthpiece tuning bits.
 Mouthpiece and deluxe case included.

 In 1970, Reynolds merged production lines with Olds in Fullerton and sold the Abilene plant to Conn.
 In most cases, a horn would come off the California production line and become either a Reynolds- or Olds-branded instrument based on detailing and finish.

 Selected by leading professionals as a favorite doubling instrument for solo, stage and combo work.
 The flugelhorn's distinctive sound offers tonal versatility.
 A rich, dark and lyric tone.
 Excellent intonation in all registers.
 Supplied in deluxe case with accessories.
 Brass bell, mouthpipe, valve cluster and slides with a baked epoxy finish.